 An ambitious international climate agenda and its resolute implementation are essential for sustainable development in all countries.
-Curbing climate change requires rapid and radical transformations in the political, economic and social spheres and at all levels from global to local.
-This transformation has to be both climate-smart and just: it needs to mitigate climate change and to facilitate dealing with its impacts in a manner that accounts for global equity and burden-sharing.
+To curb anthropogenic climate change requires rapid and radical transformations in the political, economic and social spheres and at all levels from global to local.
+The overall transformation has to be both climate-smart and climate-just: it needs to mitigate climate change and to facilitate dealing with its impacts in a manner that accounts for global equity and burden-sharing.

 DIE's corresponding research project investigates regulatory measures to de-couple the global economy from fossil energy (decarbonisation) and to adapt to the impacts of climate change (resilience).
 It also addresses issues of global equity and burden-sharing, synergies and trade-offs between different policies and measures as well as on policy challenges at different levels of governance.
 Ultimately, the project aims to better connect global climate and development policy with national political and economic realities.